 Austin Chief of Police Art Acevedo had voiced his sentiments against S-Comm earlier.

-Our lawyers at William Jang, PLLC in Austin understand how important the whole process of immigration is to you, who want to live freely and peacefully in the United States.
+Our lawyers at Law Office of William Jang, PLLC in Austin understand how important the whole process of immigration is to you, who want to live freely and peacefully in the United States.
 That being the case, we will guide you and promise to assist you throughout your application so that we can hopefully get results that are to your liking.
 Call our offices today at to speak with a qualified member of our legal team today.